DevRuibin/ShareableLockDocs/Writerside/topics/APIs.md

 ## Overview

 This document provides a detailed description of the APIs used by the mobile app and within the microservices.
 For security reasons, all requests must include a **token** in the **header**.
 A request is approved if the token is valid and the request only modifies data that belongs to the user who sends the request.
 For example, a user can change their own profile information but not that of other users.
 Fine-grained control is specified in each API description.
+To see the API in more detail, check the [page](APIs-in-OpenAPI.md)

 ## Main Services API